As a regular paying Social Security System (SSS) member, you’re entitled to borrow money to meet your short-term credit needs.

 - Must be under 65 years old at the time of application;

-- Must be a regular paying SSS member (employed, currently contributing self-employed, or voluntary).
-To qualify for a one-month loan, the member must have paid 36 monthly contributions, 6 of which should be within the last 12 months prior to the month of filing of the application.
-Meanwhile, in order to avail of a two-month loan, the member must have paid 72 monthly contributions, 6 of which should be within the last 12 months before the month of filing of application;
+- Must be a regular paying SSS member (employed, currently contributing, self-employed, or voluntary).
+To qualify for a one-month loan, the member must have paid 36 monthly contributions, 6 of which should be within the last 12 months before the month of filing of the application.
+Meanwhile, to avail of a two-month loan, the member must have paid 72 monthly contributions, 6 of which should be within the last 12 months before the month of filing of the application;

 - If employed, the employer must be updated when it comes to payment of contributions and loan remittances;